Update January 2022

 All animal rides must be banned at this site.

-An on-site veterinary clinic run by PETA US treats donkeys, horses, camels, and other animals who have been injured or worked to exhaustion – all at no cost to their owners.
+An on-site veterinary clinic funded by PETA treats donkeys, horses, camels, and other animals who have been injured or worked to exhaustion – all at no cost to their owners.
 The animals suffer from malnutrition, hoof deformities, abscesses, skin conditions, anaemia, and other issues, and most bear painful saddle sores, are lame, or have wounds where hobbles have eaten into their flesh.
 Some have been deliberately cut with razor blades, stoned, or tasered by disaffected young people.
 Most have never seen a veterinarian in their lives.

 The introduction of this vehicle fleet is great progress, but to prevent further suffering, the destination needs to replace all animal rides with mechanised vehicles.